SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 ```

 ## Build Order
-These are the steps that should be taken in order to build all of the Proctor related artifacts.
+These are the steps that should be taken in order to build all of the TDSAdmin related artifacts.

 ### Pre-Dependencies
 * Tomcat 6 or higher